sigasi/sigasi_insights/tech/using-graphics-configuration.md

 You are not able to group ports as we have not found a good use case for it yet (however if you find one let us know!), but grouped ports are created when you group wires into a bus.
 You can also configure lone ports e.g. `port clk_i { hide }`

+It is also possible to show only the instantiations blocks, hiding all of the assertions, signal assignments, processes,... .
+You do this by adding `show : instantiations` between the header and the group declarations.

 ### StateMachine